Cat had kittens outside and you’re not sure what to do?

 Explain to children and any visitors that they can’t see the kittens until they are older because you want to keep the mother cat comfortable and feeling safe.

-As I previously mentioned if a cat had kittens, she will most likely have picked a spot that is quiet and out of the way.
+As I previously mentioned, if a cat had kittens, she would most likely have picked a spot that was quiet and out of the way.

-Depending on where the area, that could be any number of locations.
+Depending on the area, that could be any number of locations.

 Cats will look for places that are quiet, low on traffic from humans or animals, and difficult for other animals besides the mother cat to reach.